File Submissions

 Add References supports adding existing CRDS references to a CRDS context which does not contain them already.
 Add References is the inverse of Delete References and generates new CRDS rules without requiring the re-submission of files to CRDS.

 Add references can be used to undo the effects of Delete References in a perhaps distant descendant context containing other changes.
-Add references can also be used to add tested references from a branched context into the current operational context.
+Add references can also be used to add tested references from a branched context into the current latest context.

 Files are specified for Add References by listing their names in the Added Files field of the input form, separated by spaces, commas, and/or newlines.